WorldHealthOrganization/smart-trust/input/pagecontent/concepts.md

-### Trust Network Gateway (TNG)
+### Trust Network Gateway (GDHCN)
-The Trust Network Gateway (TNG) is the open-source software and its IT operational infrastructure, utilizing open standards, for a Public Key Infrastructure and metadata management services which is used to operationalize one or more Trust Domains.
+The Trust Network Gateway (GDHCN) is the open-source software and its IT operational infrastructure, utilizing open standards, for a Public Key Infrastructure and metadata management services which is used to operationalize one or more Trust Domains.

-#### Trust Network Gateway - Trust Anchor  (TNG<sub>TA</sub>)
+#### Trust Network Gateway - Trust Anchor  (GDHCN<sub>TA</sub>)
-The Trust Anchor public key certificate of the TNG.
+The Trust Anchor public key certificate of the GDHCN.
 The corresponding private key is used to sign the list of all SCA certificates offline.

-#### Trust Network Gateway - Transport Layer Security  (TNG<sub>TLS</sub>)
+#### Trust Network Gateway - Transport Layer Security  (GDHCN<sub>TLS</sub>)
-The TLS server public key certificate of the TNG.
+The TLS server public key certificate of the GDHCN.

 ### Trust Network Participant (TNP)